 Scott Nance has a B.A. in History and Anthropology from Southern Methodist University in Dallas, Texas and a Master of Divinity from Saint Paul School of Theology in Kansas City, Missouri.
 Following graduation, he worked as a clinical chaplain in psychiatric and general medical hospitals in the Kansas City area.
 His work as a chaplain engendered a passion for health care that has never left him.
 He first became involved with Austin Samaritans when he was a part of a team helping set up a cancer registry in Managua, the very first for Nicaragua.
 In the course of that project he developed a deep desire to help the people of Nicaragua.
 Currently Scott serves in the restaurant business in Austin with his sister.
 Their place is called Annie’s located on Congress Avenue and in the Austin International Airport.

 Scott Richardson is an Information Technology Manager with 20 years of combined work experience in private industry and higher education.
 He holds a B.S. degree in Marine Biology from Texas A&M University and is a long time resident of Austin, Texas.
-In 2013 Scott volunteered to help support the technology needs of Austin Samaritans and through interactions with staff learned more about our mission in Nicaragua.
-Since that time Scott’s interest in serving our cause was piqued and he joined the Austin Samaritans board of directors in June, 2014.
+In 2013 Scott volunteered to help support the technology needs of Austin Samaritans and, through interactions with staff, learned more about our mission in Nicaragua.
+Scott’s interest in serving our cause was piqued, and he joined the Austin Samaritans board of directors in June, 2014.

 Ki-Mi Fields has a B.S. in Hotel Restaurant Management from the University of North Texas.
 Ki-Mi enjoys volunteering, facilitating bible study, traveling, and spending time with family.
 After working as a teacher in the EISD school district the last 10 years, she felt called by The Lord to step down and pursue a calling to help those in need, which led her to Austin Samaritans.